Natural treatments for premature ejaculation

 Order effective treatment for premature ejaculation discreetly View all treatments

 The drivers behind premature ejaculation aren’t fully understood yet, but it’s more common in younger men and often the condition goes away with age.
 For many men it’s a life-long problem.
 Genetic predisposition, psychological issues, chronic stress, low serotonin levels, hyperthyroidism and other factors can be contributing factors, but most often, an exact cause will not be determined,

 There are several effective and inexpensive medications available that will help you get ejaculation under control and delay it up to the normal five minute level (more on this at the end of this article).
 But before taking pills, you can try natural remedies for premature ejaculation.
 Given how widespread the problem is across different countries and cultures, there’s a long list of natural cures that claim to improve ejaculation control.
 Below we list the most popular remedies and help you separate fact from myth.

 Herbal remedies against premature ejaculation

 Premature ejaculation has been troubling men for at least two millennia, and it thus doesn’t surprise that two of the oldest civilizations, China and India, hold rich arsenals of herbal treatments against it.
 India’s Ayurvedic medicine counts kamini vidrawan ras and yauvanamrit vati as herbs that are effective against premature ejaculation.
 Chinese traditional medicine praises yimusake and qilin for the same purpose.
-All these herbs are available as supplements in the form of pills and powders.
+All these herbs are available as over-the-counter supplements in the form of pills or powders.

 Supplements for premature ejaculation